zhangxiany-tamu/fastcpd_Python/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Report issues to zhangxiany@umich.edu.
+Report issues to zhangxiany@stat.tamu.edu.

 ## How Can I Contribute?

 ### Reporting Bugs

-Before creating a bug report, please check the [existing issues](https://github.com/doccstat/fastcpd/issues) to avoid duplicates.
+Before creating a bug report, please check the [existing issues](https://github.com/zhangxiany-tamu/fastcpd_Python/issues) to avoid duplicates.

 When you create a bug report, please include:
 - A clear and descriptive title